 Alli first became interested in user research while working for a consulting firm that specialized in failure analysis and mechanical testing of medical devices.

 Observing what happened after the device failed or after someone used it incorrectly led her straight to the discipline of user research — how better to prevent these kinds of device failures and injuries than applying a research-based user-centered process?

-At Bresslergroup she applies a variety of research techniques, including formative and summative usability testing, UX design, ergonomic reviews, ethnographic studies, and market research to provide clients with recommendations for product improvements.
+At Bresslergroup she applies a variety of research techniques, including formative and validation usability testing, UX design, ergonomic reviews, ethnographic studies, and market research to provide clients with recommendations for product improvements.

 After graduating from Drexel, Alli earned a Masters in Human Factors and Applied Cognition from George Mason University.
-When she’s not obsessing about preventing device failure, she is most likely stand-up paddleboarding, hiking with her dog, or searching for the perfect rosé.
+When she’s not obsessing about preventing device failure, she is most likely stand-up paddleboarding, watching 76ers basketball, or walking her dog.

 More From Allison3 Human Factors Lessons for Healthcare Design from HFES 2017